A board member's guide to managing an HOA pool

 Have a checklist for pool equipment such as skimmer nets and baskets, vacuum heads, ladders, and chlorinators, as well as furniture including chairs, tables, loungers, and umbrellas.
 That way, you will know what you have, where it is stored, and you can keep track of what will need to be repaired or replaced for the following pool season.
 Remember to store your equipment in dry, elevated places away from chemicals, while your furniture should be packed away sensibly where arms, latches, and legs won’t be broken.

-9. Make sure rules are known and followed
+9. Make sure HOA pool rules are known and followed

-10. Prepare your HOA pool for the winter months
+10. Prepare your HOA pools for the winter months

 How you treat your HOA pool during the offseason is just as important as upkeep when it’s being used every day.
 Treating the water with algaecide or a winterizing agent can keep the liquid clear during the wintertime and in good shape for use when the warmer months arrive.
 Pulling the motor is another good idea, as it will extend its life and keep it out of the elements.
 Lowering the water beneath the skimmer level will keep water out of the throat and prevent freezing, which could cause damage.
 Also, use a suitable cover to keep out debris, and remove all water from your filter equipment.

-There’s a lot that goes into managing an HOA pool.
-Ensure your community is safe during swimming season, and learn more about the benefits of working with a property management team.
+There’s a lot that goes into managing HOA pools.
+Ensure your community is safe during swimming season, and learn more about the benefits of working with a property management team by contacting FirstService Residential today.

 Friday July 18, 2014